Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 29,810 people, 10,120 houses or apartments, and a median cost of homes of $171,552, Kent real estate and house prices are near the national average for all cities and towns.
+With a population of 29,810, 10,120 total housing units (homes and apartments), and a median house value of $177,921, Kent real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Kent, accounting for 41.65% of the city's housing units.
 Other types of housing that are prevalent in Kent include large apartment complexes or high rise apartments ( 39.40%), duplexes, homes converted to apartments or other small apartment buildings ( 12.38%), and a few row houses and other attached homes ( 6.57%).

 Kent is dominated by renter-occupied one, two, or no bedrooms apartments.
 67.39% of Kent's dwellings are rentals.